brunocarbourges/recishare/README.md

 Recishare is a MERN-based web application made for sharing food and recipes.
 This is our final project for CS 35L.

 Our group members:
-Bruno Cardenas-Bourges - brunocarbourges
+Bruno Cardenas-Bourges - brunocarbourges@gmail.com
-Kevin Wang - KevinCantCode
+Kevin Wang - kwang801@gmail.com
-Shawn Mosharaf - shawn-mosh
+Shawn Mosharaf - shawnmosh@ucla.edu
-Carolyn Skorina - cgskorina
+Carolyn Skorina - cgskorina@hotmail.com
-Choidorj Bayarkhuu - chdrj
+Choidorj Bayarkhuu - chdrj@g.ucla.edu

 ## Installation
 To get started, clone this repository and install all dependencies